-Three years after its creation, the Red Global de Trueque, already comprising more than 1000,000 members, was invited to Helsinki to show its experiment to other community initiatives that shared its form of resistance to economic globalisation.
+In July 1998, three years after its launching, the Red Global de Trueque, already comprising more than 100,000 members, was invited to Helsinki to show its experiment to other community initiatives that shared its form of resistance to economic globalisation.
 The members of the Network therefore started to see their "success" (speed of growth, numbers of active members, for example) in an entirely new light.
 Various training systems were set up; diffusion throughout other Latin American countries began on a systematic basis, all within the context of creating a "critical mass", a political visibility, variety in the experiments and to join together with other forms of the Economy of Solidarity.

-Five years after its creation, the RGT is represented in 14 Argentinean provinces and 9 other countries in the region: Uruguay, Brazil, Ecuador, Colombia, El Salvador, Canada, Peru, Chile and Bolivia.
+In July 2000, five years after its creation, the RGT system was present in 14 Argentinean provinces and 9 other countries in the region: Uruguay, Brazil, Ecuador, Colombia, El Salvador, Canada, Peru, Chile and Bolivia.
 Even if the calculations are not exact, there are an estimated 400,000 active people just in Argentina, with transactions that provide, on average, between one and four minimum wages (about 300 US dollars) per family; public tax returns have multiplied and a judge has even authorised the payment of a living allowance in...social money!
 The national government has committed itself to promoting the system of multiple bartering using social money as a development strategy for small and micro business.
-After the creation of the Latin American Socio-economic Solidarity Network (RedLASES) in 1999, whose goal is the diffusion of multiple bartering and other forms of the Economy of Solidarity, and at the end of the first World Social Forum that took place in January 2001 in Porto Alegre (Brazil), a Global Socio-Economic Solidarity Network (Red Global de Socioeconomía Solidaria - RGSES) was set up in which social money is considered as a complimentary strategy with other economic, cultural and social forms of neo-liberal globalisation resistance, a strategy capable of rebuilding the social fabric, from the bottom to the top...
+Within the context of development of Solidarity Socioeconomy, a Latin American Solidarity Socioeconomy Network (RedLASES) was then created in 1999, aiming at the diffusion of "multirreciprocal bartering" integrated to other initiatives, in which social money is considered as a complimentary strategy with other economic, cultural and social forms of neo-liberal globalisation resistance, a strategy capable of rebuilding the social fabric, from bottom up.